daniel-arenas-ror/react-task-tracker/README.md

 ## Environment Configuration

 The application requires the backend API URL to function.
 Create a file named .env.development in the root of the frontend directory.
 Add the environment variable for your Rails backend URL (which usually runs on port 3000):

-# .env.development
+### .env.development
 VITE_BACKEND_URL=http://localhost:3000/api/v1

-# Run the Development Server
+### Run the Development Server

 Start the Vite development server.
 It will typically open the application at http://localhost:5173.
-Bash

 ```
 npm run dev